SaladDais/tailslide/README.md

 `_a`, `_b`, etc. This may also help with disambiguation when converting the AST to another language with different scoping / variable shadowing rules.

-This isn't the most efficient naming scheme if targeting SL if targeting SL in particular since it's better to take advantage of strings already in the constant pool.
+This isn't the most efficient naming scheme if targeting SL in particular, since it's better to take advantage of strings already in the constant pool.

 # License